killercup/quicli/Readme.md

     serde = "1"
     ```

 3. Now, open up your `src/main.rs`.
-First, let's import all the good stuff:
+Let's import all the good stuff:

     ```rust
     #[macro_use] extern crate quicli;
     use quicli::prelude::*;
     ```

+    That's it.
+That's all the imports you should need for now.

 4. Now, quickly write a cool CLI (it's also okay to type slowly):